aws-amplify/amplify-js/media/authentication_guide.md

 ### 4. Compose Authenticator

-`Authenticator` is designed as a container, which contains a number of Auth Pieces.
-Each Auth Piece does one job, for example SignIn, SignUp etc.
+`Authenticator` is designed as a container, which contains a number of Auth components.
+Each component does one job, for example SignIn, SignUp etc.

-You can compose your own Authenticator, don't forget to set `hideDefault` to true.
+You can compose your own Authenticator, but you must set `hideDefault={true}`.

-For example, this Authenticator only shows Greetings component, which has Sign Out button
+For example, this Authenticator only shows Greetings component which has a Sign Out button:

 ```
     <Authenticator hideDefault={true}>
         <Greetings />
     </Authenticator>
 ```

-#### Greetings message
+#### Greeting message

-Greetings component has messages for two different auth state: signedIn, and signedOut.
-To customize the messages, set properties `signedInMessage` and `signedOutMessage`, string or function.
+The Greetings component has messages for two different auth states: signedIn, and signedOut.
+To customize the messages, set properties `signedInMessage` and `signedOutMessage` using a string or function.

 ```
     <Authenticator hideDefault={true}>